 PFs to comply with relevant parts of this chapter and ISPS Code Part A; guidance in ISPS Code Part B to be taken into account

 CGs to ensure that

-Other security measures equivalent to and at least as effective as those prescribed in this chapter or Part A of the ISPS Code may be allowed
+Other security measures equivalent to and at least as effective as those prescribed in this chapter or in Part A of ISPS Code may be allowed

 Contracting governments shall, not later than 1 July 2004, communicate to IMO certain relevant information and thereafter update such information as and when necessary.
 IMO shall circulate such particulars to other CGs for the information of their officers

-To establish An international framework involving co-operation between CGs, Govt agencies, local administrations, and shipping & port industries to detect security threats and take preventive measures.
-To establish the respective roles and responsibilities of CGs, Govt agencies, local administrations, and shipping & port industries.
+To establish An international framework involving co-operation between CGs, Govt agencies, local administrations and shipping & port industries to detect security threats and take preventive measures.
+To establish respective roles and responsibilities of CGs, Govt agencies, local administrations and shipping & port industries.

-Maritime Administrations would normally have the responsibilities in respect of the security of ships under their flag.
+Maritime Administrations would normally have the responsibilities in respect of security of ships under their flag.

-CGs shall set security levels & guide protection from security incidents.
+CGs shall set security levels & provide guidance for protection from security incidents.
 Factors to be considered in setting levels

 Declaration of security